tnscorcoran/rhsso-3scale/README.md

 **_public key goes here_**
 -----END PUBLIC KEY-----

-Paste this into the Public Key or Certificate box on the right and the red Invalid Signature banner should turn to a blue *Signature verified* one.
+Back in jwt.io, paste this into the Public Key or Certificate box on the right and the red Invalid Signature banner should turn to a blue *Signature verified* one.
 Alter either the payload or the public key and signature validation will fail.
 This simulates the signature validation that hapeens on the gateway.